-Currently, I work with acrylic and ink, or colored pencils, and do both whimsical paintings with a humorous title, & also draw realistic food, and landscapes with colored pencils.
+Currently, I work with acrylic, ink, watercolor, collage, & colored pencils.
+I paint whimsical paintings, abstracts, wedding bouquets, & also draw realistic food, and landscapes with colored pencils.
 I have a line of prints, cards, calendars, and also mugs for furry rescues.
-Recently, I began painting abstracts.
-I have also written & illustrated with my abstract paintings, a kick-ass book called, "Getting Your Magic Back".
-It is about pushing through life's transitions, and is a simple two lines per page read.
+I have also written & illustrated, with my abstract paintings, a kick-ass book called, 'Getting Your Magic Back'.
+It is about pushing through life's transitions, and is a simple, two lines per page, read.
 I have donated copies of my

-book to a women's organization called, "Fresh Start Women's Foundation".
-It's a wonderful organization that help women who help themselves and provide them with education, resources, and support.
+book to the women's organization, "Fresh Start Women's Foundation".
+It's a wonderful organization that help women who help themselves, and provide them with education, resources, and support.

 "Getting Your Magic Back"

 Rescue organizations are dear to my heart.
-I donate my art to various rescue organizations, and also do commissioned work.
-I was Arizona Animal Welfare League's featured artist during 2018, and the featured artist five years in a row for Shemer Art Center & Museum's
+I donate my art to various rescue organizations, and also paint commissioned work.
+I was Arizona Animal Welfare League's featured artist during 2018, and the featured artist the past five years, for Shemer Art Center

 One of my paintings, "Lenny" with the cat